 |verify_token||string||The verify token you specified in the webhook configuration|

-|context||CONTEXT||Context variables that have been collected for that user so far|
+|context||Context||Context variables that have been collected for that user so far|

-|input||INPUT||The user input that triggered the dialog node|
+|input||Input||The user input that triggered the dialog node|

-|intents||INTENT||List of intents recognized, sorted by confidence|
+|intents||Intent||List of intents recognized, sorted by confidence|

-|entities||ENTITY||List of entities recognized in the user input|
+|entities||Entity||List of entities recognized in the user input|

-|debug||DEBUG||Information related to debugging the Môveo.AI dialog state|
+|debug||Debug||Information related to debugging the Moveo.AI dialog state|

 Context consists of key-value pairs with the keys representing context variables names and values capturing the user input.